DNS over HTTPS: Oblivious DNS over HTTPS

-In ODoH and ODNS, all DNS requests and responses routed via a proxy, hiding clients' addresses from the resolver.
-Requests are encrypted to hide their contents from the proxy, and only the resolver can decrypt the request.
-Thus, the proxy knows the client address but not the request, and the resolver knows the request but not the client address, preventing the two client address being linked to the query, unless both servers collude.
+In ODoH and ODNS, all DNS requests and responses are routed via a proxy, hiding the client's address from the resolver.
+Requests and responses are encrypted to hide their contents from the proxy, and only the resolver can decrypt the requests, and the client the responses.
+Thus, the proxy knows the client address and resolver but not the request, and the resolver knows the proxy and request but not the client address, preventing the client address being linked to the query, unless both the proxy and resolver servers collude.
+Another protocol, Oblivious HTTP, uses similar architectural principles for HTTP requests.

 Deployment scenarios

 DoH is used for recursive DNS resolution by DNS resolvers.
 Resolvers (DoH clients) must have access to a DoH server hosting a query endpoint.